rnbguy/adventofcode2024/README.md

 ### Deno

 Deno has been great.
-I would have stopped using typescript if it weren't for Deno.
+I would have stopped using TypeScript if it weren't for Deno.
 The runtime is great, and the `jsr:@std` library is very useful.
 None of my solution uses any external dependencies except `jsr:@std`.
 Deno's test and assert libraries allowed me to test my solutions.
 I can use a single binary for